 During the ultrasound, the doctor places a hand-held instrument, called a transducer, against your skin.
 The transducer transmits sound waves that produce images of blood vessels on a computer monitor and overlays this with a color image of the arteries and veins.
 The test may take 30 to 45 minutes.

 A CT scan uses X-rays and a computer to create 3D, cross-sectional images of the body.
 Your NYU Langone doctor may order this test even if a chest X-ray indicates there are no problems with the thoracic outlet.
 They may want to obtain a more detailed view of the area for evidence of a blood vessel blockage or compression.

 Just before the scan begins, you may be given an intravenous (IV) dose of a saline solution that contains a contrast material, or dye.
 The liquid travels through blood vessels and highlights any blockages in the arteries.

 A chest CT scan typically takes 30 to 45 minutes.
 You may feel a warm sensation throughout your body if you were given a contrast dye.

-An MRI scan uses a magnetic field and radio waves to create computerized, two- and three-dimensional images of the body.
+An MRI scan uses a magnetic field and radio waves to create computerized, 2D and 3D images of the body.
 It helps doctors determine if any chest veins and arteries are blocked or compressed.